Best Colleges & Universities in Louisiana

-With an enrollment of 2,308 and a 20:1 student-faculty ratio, you will get plenty of individualized attention as you complete your studies.
+With an enrollment of 2,308 and a 20:1 student-faculty ratio, learners will get plenty of individualized attention as they complete their studies.

-Life outside the classroom at SUNO is pretty enjoyable as well.
-When you need a break from studying, 45 student organizations and an active Greek life offer a range of activities and programs for you to enjoy.
+Life outside the classroom at SUNO is very enjoyable as well.
+When students need a break from studying, 45 student organizations and an active Greek life offer a range of activities and programs for enjoyment in students’ free time.
 In addition, SUNO has 5 NAIA-ranked sports teams for male and female student-athletes to enjoy.
-Finally, you can take advantage of the lakefront apartment-style student housing with such amenities as washers, dryers and dish washers in each room.
+Finally, students can take advantage of the lakefront apartment-style student housing with such amenities as washers, dryers and dish washers in each room.

 14. River Parishes Community College

 Average Net Price: $8,393

 Retention Rate: 52%

 Graduation Rate: 17%

 For those seeking a valuable public community college degree at an affordable price, River Parishes Community College is a viable school.
 With a student body of 3,146 students, RPCC awards associate’s degrees to a broad spectrum of students from all walks of life.
 Its 3:2 female-to-male ratio ensures a diverse mix of experiences for all enrolled students.